 How do we do that?
 How do we cultivate worship in our own lives so we may lead our people to be worshipers as well?
 I have four thoughts.
 None of these are complicated, and they’re certainly not new, but they will help you develop an attitude of worship in your life.

 1. Read your Bible

 Cultivating worship starts by being in God’s Word consistently — not just for sermon or Bible study preparation, but for our own spiritual formation.
 This might look like a daily Bible reading plan, or it might simply mean reading through a book of the Bible slowly and methodically, meditating on shorter versions of Scripture.
 Personally, I recommend the CSB Day-by-Day Chronological Bible edited by George Guthrie.
 You can find a nearly unlimited number of reading plans on the YouVersion Bible app.
-The point is not which tool you use; the point is that you are being shaped and molded by God’s Word each and every day.
+The point is not which tool you use but that you are being shaped and molded by God’s Word each and every day.

 3. Spend time in nature

 I grew up surrounded by cotton fields in West Texas.
 The area was flat.
 Like, really flat.
 We used to joke that you could sit on your back porch and watch your dog run away for three days!
 Because I grew up in a flat area, I’ve always been amazed by mountains.
 I see the glory of God manifested clearly in mountains.
 Almost three and a half years ago, our family moved to Alamogordo, New Mexico, which just happens to sit at the base of the Sacramento mountains.
 I see mountains every morning when I look out my front door.
 It’s a constant reminder of God’s goodness.

 So I would encourage you to get out of your office often.
 Take your Bible and a good book and get out into nature.
 Read the Word while taking in the sights and sounds and smells of nature.
 Stare at a few sunsets or sunrises.
 Spend some time in the woods or at the beach.
 Be reminded of the glory of God.